Pubs and clubs in Kent have made it through lockdown, but 42% of pub-goers say they are visiting the pub less than they did before.

 Why not join us today if you care about great quality real ale and pubs?

-Ashford, Folkestone & Romney Marsh Branch of CAMRA has around 420 members and we normally hold meetings / socials every fortnight, these are always listed on the Diary Pages of this website and in What's Brewing, CAMRA's monthly national newspaper.
+Ashford, Folkestone & Romney Marsh Branch of CAMRA has around 420 members and we hold regular meetings and socials, these are always listed on the Diary Pages of this website and in What's Brewing, CAMRA's monthly national newspaper.

 Our Branch covers the largest area in Kent, stretching from the Sussex border to the west, Charing in the north, Folkestone in the east and Dungeness at the southern point.

-We currently know of around 170 outlets that sell Real Ale, so we are kept very busy, further details and a map showing all towns in our branch area with pubs are on our Pubs Database.
+We currently know of around 170 outlets that sell Real Ale, so we are kept very busy, further details can be found on WhatPub.

 The views expressed on this site are not necessarily those of the Campaign for Real Ale (CAMRA), Ashford, Folkestone & Romney Marsh branch of CAMRA nor the webmaster.
 Whilst every effort is made to ensure that information on this site is accurate and up to date, no responsibility for errors and omissions can be accepted.